• Skip to primary navigation

 Italian Lemon Drop Cookies

-These cookies have a cakey, lemony texture and are baked to a light golden brown, and then smothered in a bright, fresh lemony icing.
-They are perfect for Spring and will earn bragging rights at your next cookie swap.
+Bake up these Italian Lemon Drop Cookies just like the pros at your local bakery.
+These cookies have a cakey, lemony texture and are baked to a light golden brown.
+After they cool, they are smothered in a bright, fresh lemony icing.
+Yum!

 Prevent your screen from going dark